-We rarely think about breathing except when it’s hard to do.
-That’s why the entire month of October is devoted to Healthy Lung Month, an annual event.
-Many organizations have joined forces to educate the public about the importance of protecting our lungs against general neglect, bronchitis, mold, air pollution, and smoking.
-Bottom line: If we take care of our lungs, our lungs will take care of us.
+We rarely think about breathing except when we have trouble doing so and that’s why every October is Healthy Lung Month.
+Numerous organizations have joined forces to educate the public about the importance of protecting our lungs against general neglect, bronchitis, mold, air pollution, and smoking.
+The bottom line is If we take care of our lungs, our lungs will take care of us.

 Dr. Joel D. Cooper made medical history by performing the first double lung transplant.

 Stanford's Dr. Bruce Reitz successfully performed the first heart-lung transplant on a female patient.

 The very first human lung transplant was performed at the University of Mississippi, with the patient, a convicted murderer, surviving for 18 days after the operation.

 A Dutch scientist called Fabricus believed that the function of the lungs was to prepare air for the heart so it could beat.

 Marcello Malphigi, an Italian specializing in anatomy, and Thomas Willis, an English clinician, both believed that lungs functioned like a system of canals comprised of membranes, air passages, and blood vessels.

 I want to quit smoking for Healthy Lung Month.
 How can I start?